-Raw Man is the solo epithet of Romain Séo, who is also one-half of The Buffalo Bunch, a French duo consisting of himself and Paul De Homem-Christo.
-Anyone who lived through 1998-2002 would not have failed to notice the French Touch wave that came out of Paris and found success both in charts and in clubs.
-With releases on both of Daft Punk’s personal labels, and remixes for the likes of Phoenix and Modjo, Romain has comfortably secured his place in the French Touch Hall of Fame, but since he hardly has any interviews online, I reached out with a request to chat, and we sat down to talk about his career highs and lows, his current duo with his wife, Blanche, (pictured above), as well as take a look at some of his classic records.
+Raw Man is the solo epithet of Romain Séo, who is also one-half of The Buffalo Bunch, a duo consisting of himself and Paul De Homem-Christo.
+With releases on both of Daft Punk’s personal labels, and remixes for the likes of Phoenix and Modjo, Romain has comfortably secured his place in the French Touch Hall of Fame, but since he hardly has any interviews online, I reached out with a request to chat, and we sat down to talk about his career highs and lows and his current duo with his wife, Blanche, (pictured above).

 You started off making rock music and playing guitars, but later transitioned into electronic music in the mid-90s.
 How did that transition happen?